Zabih-khan/datawars-llm-challenges/README.md

-➡ **Notebook**
+### ➡ Notebook:

 For a detailed breakdown of the code and to understand the whole process, please refer to the notebook:

 `Notebook.ipynb` Provides a comprehensive overview and step-by-step explanation of the code and processes involved.

-### ➡ Notes
+### ➡ Notes:

 Ensure you have the `.env` file configured with your OpenAI API key before running the scripts.